leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 ![PHPUnit + Guzzle Architecture](/images/resources/integration-test-architecture.png)

-In addition, the PHPUnit test can invoke WP REST API endpoints on the webserver (once again, via Guzzle) before and after running the tests, as to change some configuration on the plugin, or enable or disable some module, and assert that those modifications work as expected.
+In addition, the PHPUnit test can invoke WP REST API endpoints on the webserver (once again, via Guzzle) before and after running the tests, as to change some configuration on the plugin (such as with [this endpoint](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/layers/GraphQLAPIForWP/phpunit-plugins/graphql-api-for-wp-testing/src/RESTAPI/Controllers/ModuleSettingsAdminRESTController.php)), or enable or disable some module, and assert that those modifications work as expected.

 ![PHPUnit + Guzzle + WP REST API Architecture](/images/resources/integration-test-architecture-with-rest.png)